 Mr Richards joined the Board in 2004.
 Mr Richards was the Chief Executive of Mitre 10 South West Ltd from 1990 to 2000 and was previously the Managing Director of Cooper Tools, a market leader in hand tools manufacture and distribution.
 Mr Richards has had over 45 years experience in retail, marketing, manufacturing and distribution.
-He is a board member of The Alfred Foundation, a Director of Bowen & Pomeroy Pty Ltd, Chairman of Carpet Court Australia Limited, Associate Member of the Australian Institute of Company Directors and Australian Society of Accountants.
+He is a board member of The Alfred Foundation, a Director of Bowen & Pomeroy Pty Ltd, Associate Member of the Australian Institute of Company Directors and Australian Society of Accountants.